-NUR 821: Advanced Practice Nursing: Musculoskeletal Specialty I (Fall only)
+NUR 821: Advanced Practice Nursing: Musculoskeletal Specialty I (Spring only)

-NUR 822: Advanced Practice Nursing: Musculoskeletal Specialty II (Spring only)
+NUR 822: Advanced Practice Nursing: Musculoskeletal Specialty II (Summer only)

-NUR 825: Advanced Practice Nursing: Musculoskeletal Specialty Synthesis (Summer only)
+NUR 825: Advanced Practice Nursing: Musculoskeletal Specialty Synthesis (Fall only)

 If you are interested in adding this specialty to your academic plan, you must complete the Add a Specialty Form.
 This form must be submitted to the MSN Program Office via email (son‐email@example.com) at least 10 days prior to the start of the semester.